jssteinberg/some-makeup/src/routes/style/in-depth/default.md

 - CSS Remedy also adds `line-sizing: normal` to the root element based on a CSS draft, but that draft has later been changed.
 The styling presented here repairs it with a single `line-height` rule for the inline elements in question.
 - Margins or sizes for headings are not included.
 Headings are styled when default browser style is not sufficient, and default browser style for headings is actually descent.
-- Elements like `abbr` and `hr` are not normalized.
-By default browsers styles them decently and semantically.
-If they’re part of a theme they are usually more restyled as well.
+- `hr` is not fully normalized.
+By default browsers styles it decently and semantically.
+If it's part of a theme, it's usually fully styled anyway.
 - Margins for nested lists are not removed, as sanitize.css does.
 Sometimes someone wants to style lists in a totally different way, and have margins on nested lists.
 It’s more flexible to remove them when needed.
 - `font-size: 1em` is not set for elements using monospace font, as many libraries does.
 Ironically themes specifically styling them adjust that font-size down, as browsers already does by default.
 This browser default font-size is not a problem (anymore?).
 - `font-size` for `<small>` is not normalized as it’s already smaller in all browsers.
 If using a specific size is important for a theme, then the theme should set it consistently  between elements.